tangym27/project1/README.md

-# project1
+# project 1: Shell[ing] out commands.

-Project 1: Shell[ing] out commands.
+# Maia and MiSHELL (its like maya and miguel haha)

-Maia and MiSHELL (its like maya and miguel haha) by Maia Brydon and Michelle Tang
+# by Maia Brydon and Michelle Tang

 Features:
 	Compiles!